-With the average consumer debt total in Canada reaching over $27,000 as of the 2nd quarter of 2013, Canadians are feeling a stronger push than ever before to reduce and eliminate their debt before it gets out of control.
+Have you ever wanted to negotiate a debt settlement save thousands of dollars?
+With the average consumer debt in Canada reaching over $71,000 in Q1 2019, Canadians are seeking to reduce their debt loads.
 In addition to traditional debt relief options such as credit counselling and debt consolidation, many Canadians are also considering debt settlement.

 Debt Settlement: The Basics

 The basic idea behind any debt settlement program is to negotiate with credit card companies and pay them less than what you owe.
 In the simplest terms, creditors get less than the full amount you owe.
 Debt principal reduction is always the goal.

 For example, a counsellor may be able to get the creditor to agree to accept $1,000 as payment in full, instead of the $5,000 that the debtor owes.

 While this summarizes settlement, doing it alone and with a company entails different procedures and have differing success rates.

 The most important thing is seeking help and starting somewhere so you can get out of debt.

 When you choose the DIY approach, it puts the power back in your possession.
 You speak directly to your creditors and can save both time and money in the process.
 Are you unsure of how to accomplish this?